hansonmcoombs/training-basic_python/sphinx/source/string_details_formatted_output.rst

     my_string + 'eggs'
     my_string * 5

 There are a number of useful functions associated with string objects.
-Python strings are case sensitive so
+Python strings are case sensitive so:

 .. ipython:: python

-    'spam' == 'Spam'
+    'spam' == 'SPAM'
-    'spam' != 'spam'
+    'spam' != 'SPAM'

 Luckily there are a number of functions to assist with various capitalisation choices that you may want: